Benefits

 Health Insurance

-Effective on the first of the month following employment, full-time and percentage part-time employees may enroll the Blue Choice Advantage plan offered by CareFirst which includes medical, prescription, dental and vision benefits.
-Queen Anne’s County is pleased to pay for 85% of the health insurance premium for full-time employees selecting individual, parent/child, self/spouse, or family coverage; premiums for part-time employees are prorated based on hours worked.
+Effective on the first of the month following employment, full-time employees may enroll the Marathon Health Plan or the Blue Choice Advantage plan offered by CareFirst which includes medical, prescription, dental and vision benefits.
+Queen Anne’s County is pleased to pay for 85% of the health insurance premium for full-time employees selecting individual, parent/child, self/spouse, or family coverage.

-This plan provides an in-network benefit which minimizes your out-of-pocket expenses by offering many services at reasonably priced deductibles, co-payments and coinsurances and freedom to visit in-network providers without referrals.
-This plan provides additional comfort with out-of-network benefits should this become necessary.
+These plans provide in-network benefits which minimizes your out-of-pocket expenses by offering many services at reasonably priced deductibles, co-payments and/or coinsurances and freedom to visit in-network providers without referrals.

-Everside Health Benefits video THUMB Opens in new windowQueen Anne’s County is excited to partner with Everside to offer primary care health services with no out-of-pocket expenses.
-For more information, please reach out to the Department of Human Resources.
+Queen Anne’s County is excited to partner with Marathon Health to offer primary care health services with no out-of-pocket expenses for office visits, lab services, and onsite pharmacy.
+Services available for full-time employees regardless of health insurance coverage; also included are employee dependents who must be on the County’s health plan.
+For more information, please reach out to the Department of Human Resources or view the video on Queen Anne’s County website under Human Resources, Benefits.

 Vacation Leave

-Full-time employees earn vacation time based on years of service as outlined below.
-Vacation leave is prorated for part-time employees.
+Full-time employees earn vacation time based on years of service as outlined below

 * Employees accrue vacation time in accordance with this schedule from date of hire and may begin using this time following three months of employment.